Patrick Ogunsoto: Later pro career

 On January 18, 2011, Ogunsoto signed a 1.5-year contract with Lokomotiv Plovdiv as a free agent.
 He was released from the team at the end of the 2011/2012 A PFG season, making a total of 3 appearances and having scored 1 goal.
 In the summer of 2012 he returned to Greece and moved to Anagennisi Epanomi in the Football League.
 Ogunsoto finished the first half of the season with 5 goals in 11 appearances.
-In winter transfer window he moved to Olympiakos Volou, and ironically scored his first goal against his former team Ergotelis in a 2-0 home win.
+In winter transfer window he moved to Olympiacos Volos, and ironically scored his first goal against his former team Ergotelis in a 2-0 home win.
 He finished the season with 7 goals in 23 appearances for the club.
 On 16 July 2013, Ogunsoto signed a one-year contract with Acharnaikos in the Gamma Ethniki.
 After six months, 11 appearances and three goals, he was released from his contract.
 After a couple of weeks Ogunsoto agreed to continue his career at Ermionida in the Football League 2 (Greece).
 Three months later however, he would terminate his contract with the club after realizing he was not counted among the first choices of Ermionida manager Roberto Bolano.